palantir/fedstart-helm-charts/README.md

 ## Repository Organization

+Charts in this repository are organized into categories based on their production-readiness:

+* *Generally Available (GA)* charts are deployed by one or more Palantir Fedstart partner and are expected to be production ready.
+Users can use these at their own discretion, with no need to ask Palantir before doing so.
+Generally Available charts are organized under the `charts/<name of helm chart>` directory.
+* *Beta* charts have been tested internally and are ready to be tested by Fedstart partners.
+Users who are interested in deploying a Beta chart should reach out to Palantir before doing so.
+Beta charts are organized under the `charts/beta/<name of helm chart>` directory.
+* *Alpha* charts are works in progress, and have not passed internal Palantir testing.
+Users who are interested in deploying an Alpha chart should reach out to Palantir to provide detail about your use case.
+Alpha charts are organized under the `charts/alpha/<name of helm chart>` directory.

-Each reference Helm Chart in this repository is organized under the `charts/<name of helm chart>` directory.
-Each of these helm charts is structured to have a base chart that contains the Palantir Fedstart specific values.yaml configurations, with the open source chart referenced as a subchart.
+Each helm chart is structured to have a base chart that contains the Palantir Fedstart specific values.yaml configurations, with the open source chart referenced as a subchart.

 Each Helm chart subdirectory should include the LICENSE of the original open source helm chart.